lciucu/MLUnfolding/README.md

 # Report

 This repository contains also the `LaTex` report that will summarise the technique and the results.
 At the very end we may add the key plots in `.png` format.
-It is not recommended to add on `GitLab` binary files such as the `.pdf` files.
+The `.pdf` of the report is [here](https://gitlab.cern.ch/lciucu/MLUnfolding/-/blob/master/report/reportMLUnfolding.pdf).

 # Presentation

 This repository contains also a `LaTex` `Beamer` presentation with the plots produced.
 The [DESY template](https://pr.desy.de/e223/index_ger.html) is used.
+The `.pdf` of the presentation is [here](https://gitlab.cern.ch/lciucu/MLUnfolding/-/blob/master/presentation/Presentation.pdf).

 # Other bibliography sources

-* \href{http://www.desy.de/~liyichen/Unfolding.pdf}{Unfolding report} by Yichen Li, DESY Zeuthen.
+* [Unfolding report](http://www.desy.de/~liyichen/Unfolding.pdf) by Yichen Li, DESY Zeuthen.

 # How to edit this README